JustinH2008/365-Email-Creation/README.md

 License = Use get-msolaccountsku while connected to your 365 server in powershell to get license type.

 Required Powershell Module: MSOnline

+*Note*
+Script does throw two errors currently, but does still get the job done.
+Errors are:

+"New-Msoluser : Invalid syntax.
+Parameter Name: USERPRINCIPALNAME." and
+"Set-MsolUserLicense : Unable to assign this license because it is invalid.
+Use the Get-MsolAccountSku cmdlet to retrieve a list of valid licenses.
+At line:19 char:1